openshift-labs/cloud-native-guides/fault-tolerance.md

 handle the increase load on the application and after the load goes, the application is automatically scaled down to free up compute resources.

-In order the define auto-scaling for a pod, we should first define how much cpu and memory a pod is allowed to consume which will act as a guideline for OpenShift to know when to scale the pod up or down.
-Since the deployment config starts the application pods, the application pod resource (cpu and memory) containers should also be defined on the deployment config.
+In order to define auto-scaling for a pod, we should first define how much cpu and memory a pod is allowed to consume which will act as a guideline for OpenShift to know when to scale the pod up or down.
+Since the deployment config is used when starting the application pods, the application pod resource (cpu and memory) containers should also be defined on the deployment config.

 When allocating compute resources to application pods, each container may specify a *request* and a *limit*value each for CPU and memory.
-The [*request*]({{OPENSHIFT_DOCS_BASE}}/dev_guide/compute_resources.html#dev-memory-requests) values define how much resources should be dedicated to an application pod so that it can run.
+The [*request*]({{OPENSHIFT_DOCS_BASE}}/dev_guide/compute_resources.html#dev-memory-requests) values define how much resource should be dedicated to an application pod so that it can run.
 It's the minimum resources needed in other words.
-The [*limit*]({{OPENSHIFT_DOCS_BASE}}/dev_guide/compute_resources.html#dev-memory-limits) values defines how much resources an application pod is allowed to consume, if there is more resources on the node available than what the pod has request.
+The [*limit*]({{OPENSHIFT_DOCS_BASE}}/dev_guide/compute_resources.html#dev-memory-limits) values defines how much resource an application pod is allowed to consume, if there is more resources on the node available than what the pod has requested.
 This is to allow various quality of service tiers with regards to compute resources.
 You can read more about these quality of service tiers in [OpenShift Documentation]({{OPENSHIFT_DOCS_BASE}}/dev_guide/compute_resources.html#quality-of-service-tiers).